 How learning First Aid can save lives

-Anyone can learn the skills to help out in an emergency.
-This World First Aid Day, the Australian Red Cross encourages us all to be real heroes.
+This World First Aid Day, the Australian Red Cross encourages us all to learn how to be real heroes.

 First Aid incidents are often unpredictable and can occur anywhere, in any situation.
 Being prepared and having the knowledge and confidence to be able to step in gives you the power to help people, and in some cases even prevent these incidents to begin with.